Demianfraiman/math-foundations-LLM/README.md

 where I develop a **rigorous mathematical framework** to explain why Transformer architectures are capable of representing complex semantic relationships.

-The central idea is to reinterpret **attention mechanisms as entropic optimal transport operators** acting on probability measures over embedding spaces.

 📄 **Full thesis:** [`thesis.pdf`](thesis.pdf)

 ---